tomtomgarry/canonprintingcommunity/docs/source/index.rst

 1️⃣ **Check Connections**

 Ensure the printer is properly connected via USB or Wi-Fi.
 For USB, confirm the cable is securely connected.
-For wireless, check that the printer is connected to the same Wi-Fi network as your computer.
+For wireless, check that the printer is connected to the same Wi-Fi network as your computer

 2️⃣ **Restart Printer and Computer**